-Many of the statements in the Environmental Analysis express a total lack of regard for the natural wonders in this area, and fall short of mitigating the effects of heavy road expansion.
+139a Many of the statements in the Environmental Analysis express a total lack of regard for the natural wonders in

+139b this area, and fall short of mitigating the effects of heavy road expansion.
 Since it is likely not a project aimed at improving the quality of life for the local residents or wildlife.
 I strongly request that the project be completely revamped, or scrapped altogether.
 The politicians, engineers, and workers have a choice whether to do the project or not.
 It is much easier for us humans to modify our environment or adapt ourselves (and our lifestyles) to suit the situation in which we find ourselves.
-We can move to a different climate/area altogether if we choose.
+We can move to a different climate/area altogether if 139c we choose.
 The eagles and salmon cannot.
-Please leave their habitat out of plans which, if allowed to proceed, would be yet another loss for them, the locals, the tourists, and the natural environment.
+Please leave their habitat out of plans which, if allowed to proceed.